axel-op/agnostic-serverless-functions-java/README.md

 You'll need to add two dependencies from [my Maven repository](https://github.com/axel-op/maven-packages):

-- the `interfaces` dependency contains the classes that will be used to code the agnostic function.
+- [`interfaces`](https://github.com/axel-op/maven-packages/packages/1617850) contains the classes that will be used to code the agnostic function.
-- the `adapter` is the dependency that will add the classes needed to execute the function on the selected provider.
+- `adapter` will add the classes needed to execute the function on the selected cloud provider.

 ```xml
 <!-- pom.xml -->